devqnight/ChooZen-frontend/README.md

 >   cd ChooZen-frontend/
 >```

-Before running expo, you need to install the different packages, run this command :
+Before running expo, you need to install the different packages, run this command:
 >```bash
 >   npm install
 >```